SolveEducation/gms-flamegraph/README.md

 ## Running the application

 The application reads a GMS profile csv from standard input and write a flamegraph svg to standard output.

+Note that the profile csv should be generated using 'total time' and 'tree' view.

 The following command generates the flamegraph from the sample-profile.csv provided in this repo.